Fire at Amherst College’s Science Center leaves smoke, water damage

 AMHERST, Mass.
-(WWLP) – No one was hurt after a fire inside a lab at Amherst College’s Science Center Friday evening.
+(WWLP) – No one was hurt after an oven malfunctioned and caused fire inside one of the labs at Amherst College’s Science Center Friday evening.

-The college’s spokeswoman Caroline Hannah described the fire at the Science Center as small and was quickly put out by the buildings sprinkler system.
+The college’s spokeswoman Caroline Hanna described the fire at the Science Center as small and was quickly put out by the building’s sprinkler system.

 All off-duty Amherst firefighters were called in to assist as well as officials from the Hadley Fire Department and ambulance services from Belchertown, Northampton, and South County.